rwh9609-bit/aetherion-trading-service/docs/DEPLOYMENT.md

 # Deployment Guide

+---
+## Open Source & Developer Community

+This deployment guide is for an open-source project.
+We welcome contributors!
+See DEVELOPER.md and the Careers page for details.

+---

 This document is for internal/operators.
 The public `README.md` intentionally omits these details.

 ## Domain Migration (Localhost -> Production)